-NOAA has lifted its stay on shrimp and abalone in the U.S. Seafood Import Monitoring Program – known as SIMP.
-As required by Congress -- by December 31, 2018, it will be mandatory for foreign shrimp products to be accompanied by harvest and landing data and for importers to maintain chain of custody records for shrimp and abalone imports entering the U.S. The inclusion of shrimp – the largest US seafood import- and abalone in SIMP nearly doubles the volume and value of imported fish and fish products subject to its requirements, further leveling the playing field for U.S. fishermen, aquaculture producers, and seafood producers around the world who play by the rules.
+Shrimp and abalone are now included in the U.S. Seafood Import Monitoring Program (SIMP).
+Beginning December 31, 2018, foreign shrimp products must be accompanied by harvest and landing data and importers must maintain chain of custody records for shrimp and abalone imports entering the U.S. Adding shrimp and abalone imports to the program nearly doubles the volume and value of imported fish and fish products subject to its requirements.

-The United States is recognized as a global leader in sustainable seafood - both wild-caught and farmed.
-Illegal, unreported, and unregulated (IUU) fishing and seafood fraud, including misrepresented seafood products, jeopardize the health of fish stocks, distort legal markets, negatively impact consumer confidence, and unfairly compete with the products of law-abiding fishermen, aquaculture producers and seafood producers.
+The United States is recognized as a global leader in sustainable seafood.
+Illegal, unreported, and unregulated (IUU) fishing and seafood fraud jeopardize the health of fish stocks, distort legal markets, negatively impact consumer confidence.

-NOAA and its U.S. Government partner agencies will continue to work with U.S. fishermen, aquaculture producers, foreign trading partners, and the international fishing community to support clarity and understanding of the Seafood Import Monitoring Program’s requirements and support an orderly and timely implementation of these initiatives.
-Additional implementation developments and opportunities for industry engagement will follow.
+NOAA and its partner agencies will continue to work with U.S. fishermen, aquaculture producers, foreign trading partners, and the international fishing community to support the program’s requirements and initiatives.